Knee replacement surgery involves removing damaged parts of your knee and replacing them with new parts made of metal and plastic.

 You'll also need to be well enough to cope with both a major operation and the rehabilitation afterwards.

 To decide whether a knee replacement is right for you, talk with your doctor about the risks and benefits of the surgery.
 Also, find out what you can do if you choose not to have surgery.
 The following summary is a guide.
 Also see Is a knee replacement right for you?

 What are the benefits of having knee surgery?

 The aim of knee surgery is to relieve pain and decrease stiffness or deformity, and therefore help to improve your independence and quality of life.
-More than 90% (9 of every 10) patients who have knee replacement surgery experience less pain and greater mobility in their knee after the procedure.
+More than 90% (9 of every 10) of knee replacement surgeries last beyond 10 years.
+Patients who have knee replacement surgery experience less pain and greater mobility in their knee after the procedure.